 In collaboration with exporters, we established cocoa agricultural equipment bank in Peru, one of our key cocoa sources.
 This means that farmers can borrow agricultural equipment for pruning, weeding, and pesticide spraying at no cost, in preparation for cocoa bean buying place.

-As banks also carry out repairs and maintenance, the burden
+As banks also carry out repairs and maintenance, the burden on farmers is less than in the past.
+We expect that we will be

 Cocoa agricultural equipment bank

 Weeding with equipment borrowed in the bank